royemosby/roymosby.me/src/blog/creating-space.md

 ![Namespaced Helpers](/images/namespaced-helpers.png)

-Even Rspec will create tests in the correct directory when a controller generator makes a namespaced route.
+Even Rspec, when used, will create tests in the correct directory when a controller generator makes a namespaced route.

 ![Namespaced RSpec](/images/namespaced-rspec.png)